On the Clean Generalization and Robust Overfitting in Adversarial Training from Two Theoretical Views: Representation Complexity and Training Dynamics: Analyzing Dynamics of Adversarial Training on Structured Data

-We assume $\alpha = d^{0.249}\operatorname{polylog}(d), \sigma = d^{-0.509}$ to enable meaningful signal is stronger than noise.
+\begin{remark} The patch structure that we leverage can be viewed as a simplification of real-world vision-recognition datasets.
 Indeed, images are divided into signal patches that are meaningful for the classification such as the whisker of a cat or the nose of a dog, and noisy patches like the uninformative background of a photo.
+And our patch data assumption can also be generalized to the case that there exist a set of patches that are meaningful, while analyzing the learning process will be too complicated to un-clarify our main idea that we want to present.
+Therefore, we focus on the single meaningful patch case in our work. \end{remark}